BryanWilhite/Blog/presentation/entry/2014/2014-10-13-not-sure-if-you-want-to-install-windows-10-or-not-and-other-tweeted-links.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "“Not sure if you want to install Windows 10 or not?” and other Tweeted Links…", "documentShortName": "2014-10-13-not-sure-if-you-want-to-install-windows-10-or-not-and-other-tweeted-links", "fileName": "index.html",
+  "path": "./entry/2014-10-13-not-sure-if-you-want-to-install-windows-10-or-not-and-other-tweeted-links",
+  "date": "2014-10-13T07:00:00.000Z",
+  "modificationDate": "2014-10-13T07:00:00.000Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2014-10-13-not-sure-if-you-want-to-install-windows-10-or-not-and-other-tweeted-links",
-  "content": "Not sure if you want to install Windows 10 or not?
+  "tag": "{\r\n  \"extract\": \"Not sure if you want to install Windows 10 or not?
 I've done the work for you.
-Complete Video walkthrough here: https://t.co/9C13jnUNwy  Apple software quality ain't what it used to be. http://t.co/PGcXoPPARd  Symantec Splits to Focus on Growth Opportuni...", "inceptDate": "2014-10-13T00:00:00",
+Complete Video walkthrough here: https://t.co/9C13jnUNwy  Apple software quality ain't what it used to be. http://t.co/PGcXoPPARd  Symantec Splits to Focus on Growth Opportuni...\"\r\n}"
-  "isPublished": true,
-  "slug": "not-sure-if-you-want-to-install-windows-10-or-not-and-other-tweeted-links",
-  "title": "“Not sure if you want to install Windows 10 or not?” and other Tweeted Links…" }
+}
 ---

+# “Not sure if you want to install Windows 10 or not?” and other Tweeted Links…

 [<img alt="Scott Hanselman [shanselman]" src="https://songhay.blob.core.windows.net/shared-social-twitter/shanselman.jpeg">](http://t.co/YA3jkLZNsD "Scott Hanselman [shanselman]") <span>Not sure if you want to install Windows 10 or not?
 I've done the work for you.
 Complete Video walkthrough here: [https://t.co/9C13jnUNwy](https://t.co/9C13jnUNwy)</span>